lauralinares/lauralinares/content/home/teaching.md

 * Galician Language III
 * Galician Cultural Studies

-As part of my role, I was also in charge of
+As part of my role, I was also in charge of:
-* keeping the Irish Centre for Galician Studies' website up to date (http://www.ucc.ie/en/galician/)
+* Maintaining the Irish Centre for Galician Studies' website (http://www.ucc.ie/en/galician/)
-* assisting the Director of the ICGS in the organisation and management of both academic and non-academic events and
+* Assisting the Director of the ICGS in the organisation and management of both academic and non-academic events.
 * Organising extra-curricular activities for the students and the academic community in order to promote Galician language and culture.